Greetings from America!

 Here’s a wee video of the big reveal, when I explained that I didn’t get to the post office in time to send his card and birthday monkey, leaving me with no choice but to hand-deliver them.

 Anyhow, I am here in the Homeland for about two more weeks.
 But my laptop has died so I am waiting on a newly ordered one.
-Which means I might be a bit quiet for a couple of days because typing on Mum’s split keyboard is pure agony.
+This means I might be a bit quiet for a couple of days because typing on Mum’s split keyboard is pure agony.
 Especially as the letters are worn off the keys and I can’t touch type!

 But I’ll be sure to share stories of my travels soon.